Logo Vienna University Philharmonic

 Philharmonic Orchestra

-The philharmonic orchestra consists of about 120 musicians who are students from all faculties, music students, alumni and hobby musicians.
+The Philharmonic Orchestra consists of about 120 musicians who are students from all faculties, music students, alumni and hobby musicians.
 These musicians alternate and play in various projects across the academic year.
 The orchestra plays mainly works from the Romantic period and additional chamber music projects with a baroque and modern repertoire are also offered.
 We especially emphasize on sectional rehearsals for strings, woodwinds and brass and ensure the constant musical growth of the orchestra.
-The orchestra plays 3-4 programs per academic year, which are performed in an average of 10 concerts in the Wiener Musikverein, in the Wiener Konzerthaus, in St. Stephen's Cathedral and in the main hall of the University of Vienna.
+The orchestra plays 4-5 programs per academic year, which are performed in an average of 10 concerts at the Wiener Musikverein, Wiener Konzerthaus, St. Stephen's Cathedral and in the main hall of the University of Vienna.

-Chamber music projects were the Mass in B minor by Johann Sebastian Bach, the Requiem by Wolfgang Amadeus Mozart, the Mass in E minor by Anton Bruckner and the “Metamorphosen” by Richard Strauss.
+Chamber music projects were the Christmas Oratorio by Johann Sebastian Bach, the "Metamorphosen" by Richard Strauss, "Danse" by Claude Debussy and the Mass in E minor by Anton Bruckner

 Rehearsal Rooms